jank-lang/jank-lang.org/resources/src/blog/2023-04-07-ray-tracing.md

 left and right.
 By left and right, I mean, when looking at the expression `(+ a b)`, we see the left side, `a`, and the right side, `b`.
 So if they're both integers, we can use the `integer_ops`, which returns more integers.
-But if one is an integer and the other is a real, we need need to return a real.
+But if one is an integer and the other is a real, we need to return a real.
 You can see this in Clojure, since `(+ 1 2)` is `3`, but `(+ 1 2.0)` is `3.0`.

 The way this comes together is something like this: